 1) Before breaking up with your client, take note of how you got into this predicament in the first place.
 That way you’ll be less inclined to do it again.

-- Did you really need the money and ignored your gut when it said “NO, don’t work with this person!”?
+- Did you ignore your gut during the pre-client process when it said, “Don’t work with this person!”?